 - Rates for liability insurance for events don’t vary by location across Canada, so whether your event is in Ontario, BC, or Alberta your cost will be the same.

-- Motorized vehicle event insurance is available across Canada including the provinces of BC, Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick, Nova Scotia, Newfoundland and Labrador, Prince Edward Island, and Quebec.
-Please note that insurance documentation is currently only available in English for Quebec clients.
+- Motorized vehicle event insurance is available across Canada including the provinces of BC, Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick, Nova Scotia, Newfoundland and Labrador, Prince Edward Island.

 - Motorized vehicle event insurance is the overall category for this family of events.
 Popular coverages included in category are:

 - Boat race insurance

 - Car rally insurance